Spreading Warmth: Local Adviser of the Year Margarita Gomez

 It is essential to explain the most important ideas about school, and how this system is incredibly different from our home countries, since this difference can have the biggest impact for teachers in their first year.
 One thing I tell my advisees is that there is no such thing as silly questions!
 Every single question is an opportunity to learn, as well as to get to know them on an individual level and how they are progressing in this new experience.

 Every single question is an opportunity to learn

 If you’re considering becoming a local adviser, you should know how important and serious this role is.
 It is not just picking up the teacher and leaving them in a hotel or at their new home— it is about showing them warmth and making this experience easier for them every step of the way.

 Getting to know the new teachers and their personalities is one of the best things about this role.
 This year I had the opportunity to receive two teachers from Colombia and one teacher from Venezuela.
 Another teacher who came this year shares a hobby with my husband, riding bikes, so they connect over that and hang out.

 Without the local advisers, it would not be possible to make these connections or help these teachers with basic logistics like getting housing and transportation in the beginning.
 Understanding their unique needs and sharing time together allows us to make beautiful connections and friendships.
 After all, isn’t that what cultural exchange is about?

 Margarita is a math teacher at Selma Middle School in Selma, NC and is originally from Colombia.

-Want to learn more about being a cultural exchange teacher with Participate Learning?
-Check out the experience of a former Participate teacher!
+Want to learn more about teaching with Participate Learning?
+Check out the experience of a former ambassador teacher with Participate Learning!